Tense for Class 5

 • FAQs

-• Define Tense
+• Definition of Tense

 Verbs are words or phrases used to describe a condition, activity, or occurrence.
 Verbs represent "being" or "doing".
 These things can happen in the past, present, or future.
 Tenses represent the moment in which an event is occurring.
 In simple terms, tense is the form that the verb takes to convey the time of the event.

-Tenses are classified as:
+Several kinds of Tenses are classified as:

 Tenses Categories